Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

-We used UV to manage dependencies.
-It keeps track of dependencies, environment and python version throught the uv.lock file and the pyproject.toml automatically.
-To get a complete copy of our environment one would run the following while in the directory containing the two files:
+We used the open source [UV package manager](https://astral.sh/) from astral to manage dependencies and python environments.
+It keeps track of dependencies, environment and python version through the uv.lock file and the pyproject.toml automatically.
+To get a complete copy of our environment one would have to run the following while in the directory containing the two files:
 > pip install uv \
 > uv sync

+This would install uv initially and then uv sync would automatically look in the uv.lock file and pyproject.toml file for dependencies and python version.
+With this info it would initialize a virtual environment and install all the packages either from the local cache if available or the internet.

 ### Question 5